Plus a Selection of Great Romantic Chinese Dramas

 My Fair Lady

 Basically, this is a reversal of the classic Korean rom-com set-up: Here the girl is rich and belongs to the upper class and the guy is just scraping by.
 Yoon Eun Hye plays a spoiled and spunky heiress who gets entangled with debt-ridden Yoon Sang Hyun but is also wooed by Robin-Hood lawyer Jung Il Woo.
 Lots of slapstick comedy and a bubbly YEH.
 Excellent.
+(For more thoughts on this drama, go here.)

 That Fool / The Accidental Marriage